Nedux/commerce-core-task/README.md

  * Figma design was a bit inconsistent (opened and closed variant parts in the design had different paddings).
 Also when everybody had right to edit, design was tampered.
  * Fonts are off because I do not really know how to use same font as in Figma.
 (My attempt was to export .ttf file from figma).
  * I need a bit more beforehand planning and better time tracking habits.
+ * Tested only on Chrome and Firefox (Safari test would also be important).
  * My code probably will be lacking best practices and unwritten rules of VUE (since YouTube was my teacher).
  * I am pretty sure that splitting the whole page in more individual components would have been better (for later repurposing and easier management).
  * It was definitely not necessary to reinvent the wheel and make form validation by hand (better to use libraries like Vuelidate), but I choose this path because it was a good place to familiarize with the framework's capabilities.
 But with that, problems occurred: